Follow the steps below to begin. If you need assistance, contact us at (757) 825-2800 and we will be happy to assist you.

 - Mathematics 22 or higher

-- English Composition scores of 3 or higher
+- Score of 3 or higher on English Language and Composition

-SAT, ACT, and AP score reports should be submitted to the Admissions Office, Griffin Hall 206 at the Hampton Campus or Historic Triangle Campus, room 117.
-Prior to testing, students should go to the Admissions Office, 206 Griffin Hall, Hampton Campus or Historic Triangle Campus room 117 for enrollment screening.
+SAT, ACT, and standardized score reports should be submitted to the Admissions, Registration and Records Office, Griffin Hall 208 at the Hampton Campus or the Student Services Office, Room 117 at the Historic Triangle Campus.
+Prior to testing, students should go to the respective office for enrollment screening.
 For more information about testing, including how to practice, click here: www.tncc.edu/testing Additional placement testing information:

 - Placement Testing Procedures @ TNCC